mo0z/carlywm/README.md

 About
 -----

-*carlywm* is a simple dynamic tiling window manager written in C and Xlib that can also float windows (and can do both at the same time, actually).
-Like most other tiling WMs, it's keyboard-driven.
+*carlywm* is a simple dynamic tiling window manager written.
+It's written entirely in C and uses the monolithic library Xlib to interact with the X server.
+It's not totally tiling purist -- *carlywm* supports floating windows (it'll tile and float at the same time if that's your thing, actually).
+Like most other tiling WMs, it's keyboard-driven, fast, and a lot of fun.

 It's named after [this lovely person](http://www.imdb.com/name/nm4379768/).